Tng23/mydjangostore/README.md

 # My First Django Store
-A web store created with Python and Django
+A web store created with Python and Django.

 This online web store was created with the use of the Django web framework for a final project.